Pepe Reina: International career

-Reina has been a regular in the Spain national team since 2005, mostly as second-choice keeper after Iker Casillas.
-He was part of the team that won the 2010 FIFA World Cup and the 2008 and 2012 European Championships.

 Reina made his debut on 17 August 2005, keeping a clean sheet in a 2–0 friendly win over Uruguay at El Molinón in Gijón.
 He was a member of the Spanish squad which reached the last 16 of the 2006 World Cup, but did not play.
 At UEFA Euro 2008, he played the final group match in Salzburg as Spain had already advanced, conceding a header by reigning champion Greece's Angelos Charisteas, although Spain came back to win 2–1.
+He was an unused substitute for the final as Spain won 1–0 against Germany to claim their first major honour for 44 years.

 In October 2008, he and Casillas together broke the national record for the longest time spent without conceding a goal after defeating Estonia 3–0.
 The pair went unbeaten for 710 minutes since Reina conceded from Charisteas, longer than the legendary Andoni Zubizarreta and Francisco Buyo.
 Wesley Sonck of Belgium ended their streak when he scored against Casillas in a World Cup qualifier later that month.
 The following year, he was part of the Spanish squad which reached the semi-finals at the 2009 FIFA Confederations Cup in South Africa.
 His sole appearance was in the last group game in Bloemfontein, keeping a clean sheet in a 2–0 win over hosts South Africa, a result which was a world record 15th consecutive international victory for Spain.

+He was named in the squad for the 2010 FIFA World Cup and was an unused substitute for the final as Spain were crowned World champions for the first time.
+Reina was also called up for Spain for UEFA Euro 2012 and was on the bench for the final as Spain won 4–0 against Italy.
 Reina was also in Spain's squad for the 2013 Confederations Cup, in which they reached the final.
 His sole appearance in the tournament came in the second group game against Oceanian champions Tahiti, a 10–0 win at the Maracanã.
 With Spain's elimination already confirmed, he was selected to start in Spain's final group match of the 2014 World Cup keeping a clean sheet against Australia in a 3–0 win.

 In May 2018, he was named in Spain's final squad for the 2018 FIFA World Cup.

 Style of play

-Reina is well known for his distribution, ball skills, technique, positioning, shot-stopping, leadership, and ability to save penalties; he has also functioned as a "sweeper-keeper" on occasion throughout his career, due to his anticipation and speed when rushing off his line, as well as his ability to start plays or create chances from the back.
+Reina was well known for his distribution, ball skills, technique, positioning, shot-stopping, leadership, and ability to save penalties.
+He also played as a "sweeper-keeper" on occasion throughout his career, due to his anticipation and speed when rushing off his line, as well as his ability to start plays or create chances from the back.
 Fellow goalkeeper Gianluigi Buffon named Reina as the best goalkeeper of his era with his feet.
-He has set a number of goalkeeping records for Liverpool and won the Premier League Golden Glove award in his first three seasons at the club.
+He set a number of goalkeeping records for Liverpool and won the Premier League Golden Glove award in his first three seasons at the club.
+He also received praise in the media for his longevity.